-Erectile dysfunction, heart disease and other vascular diseases
+Erectile dysfunction (ED), heart disease and other vascular diseases

 Although ED can be caused by various conditions, about 7 in 10 cases are due to narrowing of the small arteries in the penis.
 This causes reduced blood flow to the penis.
 This is the same problem that can occur in other blood vessels.
 For example, narrowing of the blood vessels in the heart (the coronary arteries) is a cause of angina and other heart problems.
 Narrowing of blood vessels to the brain is a risk factor for having a stroke.
 Narrowing of blood vessels in the legs can cause peripheral arterial disease.

-The root cause of the narrowing of the arteries is caused by atheroma.
+Atheroma is the root cause of the narrowing of the arteries.
 Atheroma is like fatty patches or plaques that develop within the inside lining of arteries.
 (This is similar to water pipes that get furred up with scale.)
 Plaques of atheroma may gradually form over a number of years in one or more places in the body, commonly in arteries going to the heart, brain, legs and penis.
-In time, these can become bigger and cause enough narrowing of one or more of the arteries to cause symptoms and problems.
+In time, these can become bigger and cause enough narrowing of one or more of the arteries to result in symptoms and problems.

-Certain risk factors increase the risk of more atheroma forming which can make atheroma-related conditions worse.
-These are discussed in more detail in a separate leaflet called Preventing Cardiovascular Diseases.
+Certain risk factors increase the risk of more atheroma forming, which can make atheroma-related conditions worse.
+See separate leaflet called Preventing Cardiovascular Diseases.
 Briefly, risk factors that can be modified and may help to prevent atheroma-related conditions from getting worse are:

 - Smoking.
 Smoking is one of the biggest risk factors for developing an atheroma-related condition.
 Smoking roughly doubles your chance of developing ED.
 Young smokers may not be aware that they have a much greater risk of developing ED by middle age compared with non-smokers.
 If you smoke, make every effort to stop.